jorge2412/DataLake2/Mixed Reality/HoloLens (Draft)/Session 2 - Hands On/HoloLens HOL.md

     _Configuring the Clear Flags_

-1. Change **Background** to solid black using the "Color" popup.
+1. Change **Background** to solid black using the Color popup.

     ![Setting the camera background](Images/black_bg.jpg)

     _Setting the camera background_

-1. Click the Gear icon in the upper-right corner of the panel, and select **Reset** from the context menu to reset the camera position 0, 0, 0.
+1. Click the gear icon in the upper-right corner of the panel, and select **Reset** from the context menu to reset the camera position 0, 0, 0.

     > It is a good habit to **always** reset the position of any new elements added to your scene so that each has a known starting position.